1Tolv2/sthlm-mc-parking-pwa/README.md

 # Documentation
+This documentation is created for developers on the existing project but may give some insight if you are setting it up on your own.

 This project is setup by using `create-next-app --typescript`, to read more about this setup process see [Next.js "Getting started" documentation](https://nextjs.org/docs/getting-started).
 ## Scripts
 To run scripts you can write `npm run <SCRIPT>`, e.g `npm run dev`